 This permit shall become effective at midnight on October 18, 2017 and shall expire at midnight on August 31, 2020.
-During the term of this permittee shall permit, immediately notify the Bureau of Sanitation of any changes to the facility, process, production, or pretreatment system that may change the characteristics which causes it to be different from that expressly allowed under this permit.
+During the term of this permit, the permittee shall immediately notify the Bureau of Sanitation of any changes to the facility, process, production, or pretreatment system that may change the characteristics which causes it to be different from that expressly allowed under this permit.